 Do not sabotage your career because of the divorce.

 Instead, use your job for therapy and self-esteem, which I will elaborate on now:

 #2.
 Use Your Career as a Therapy

 You ask, how do I hold onto my job?

-The lawyers are involved, they are draining my account, I have to go to court, I cannot focus!
+The lawyers are involved, they are draining my account, I have to go to court, and I cannot concentrate!

-Instead of going to a shrink, let the job be your shrink so to speak.
+Instead of going to a shrink, let the job be your shrink.